NivedithaGopalkrishna/AR-Patient-Extression-Api/README.md

 A RESTful web Api created for one of my projects - AR-Patientent-Expression.

 1. Click on run
-2. Navigate to "https://localhost:5001/api/head" to view details.
+2. Navigate to "https://localhost:5001/api/head" to view details( paint points, causes & home remedies for each pain point).
 3. '/api/upperBody' & '/api/lowerBody' routes are work in progress.